awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-setting-up.md

 The following steps for establishing the AWS Identity and Access Management \(IAM\) role and setting up the IAM user for permissions are typically performed by an IAM Administrator for your organization\.

-### One\-Time Creation of IAM Role<a name="launch-wizard-iam-role"></a>
+### One\-time creation of IAM Role<a name="launch-wizard-iam-role"></a>

-On the **Choose Application** page of Launch Wizard, under **Permissions**, Launch Wizard displays the IAM role required for Launch Wizard to access other AWS services on your behalf\.
+On the **Choose Application** page of Launch Wizard, under **Permissions**, Launch Wizard displays the IAM role required for the Amazon EC2 service to access other AWS services on your behalf\.
 When you select **Next**, Launch Wizard attempts to discover the IAM role in your account\.
 If the role exists, the role is attached to the instance profile for the EC2 instances that Launch Wizard will launch into your account\.
 If the role does not exist, Launch Wizard attempts to create the role with the same name, `AmazonEC2RoleForLaunchWizard`\.
 This role is comprised of two IAM managed policies: `AmazonSSMManagedInstanceCore` and `AmazonEC2RolePolicyForLaunchWizard`\.
 After the role is created, the IAM Administrator can delegate the application deployment process to another IAM user who, in turn, must have the Launch Wizard IAM managed policy described in the following section\.

-### IAM User Setup<a name="launch-wizard-iam-user-setup"></a>
+### IAM user setup<a name="launch-wizard-iam-user-setup"></a>

 To deploy a SQL Server Always On application with Launch Wizard, you must create an [Identity and Access Management \(IAM\) policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) and attach it to your IAM user identity\.
 The IAM policy defines the user permissions\.
-If you do not already have an IAM user in your account, follow the steps listed in [Create an IAM User in Your AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide//id_users_create.html)\.
+If you do not already have an IAM user in your account, follow the steps listed in [Create an IAM User in Your AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)\.

 When you have an IAM user in your account, create an IAM policy\.

-1. Go to the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
+1. Go to the IAM console at [ https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam)\.
 In the left navigation pane, choose **Policies**\.

 1. Choose **Users** from the left navigation pane\.